 - 1. A Shareholder who is entitled to attend and vote at the Annual General Meeting is entitled to appoint one or more proxies to attend and, on a poll, vote instead of him or her.
-A proxy need not be a Shareholder of the Company. - 2.
-ONLY FOR INVESTORS WHO DO NOT HOLD DEPOSITORY INTERESTS THROUGH CREST A Form of Proxy is enclosed for use at the Annual General Meeting.
-The Form of Proxy should be completed and sent together with (if not previously registered with the Company) the power of attorney or other authority (if any) under which it is executed, to Computershare Investor Services (Bermuda) Limited, The Pavilions, Bridgwater Road, Bristol BS99 6ZY so as to be received as soon as possible and, in any event, not later than 9:00 a.m.
-(UK Time) on 12th May 2015.
-The Form of Proxy may also be returned by fax or email in accordance with the instructions printed on the form, Completing and returning a Form of Proxy will not prevent a Shareholder from attending and voting in person at the Annual General Meeting should he or she so wish.
-To have the right to attend and vote at the Annual General Meeting (and also for the purpose of calculating how many votes the Shareholder may cast on a poll), a Shareholder must first have his or her name entered in the Company's register of Shareholders on 11th May 2015.
-Changes to entries in the register after that time shall be disregarded in determining the rights of any Shareholder to attend and vote at the Annual General Meeting. - 3.
-ONLY FOR INVESTORS WHO HOLD DEPOSITORY INTERESTS THROUGH CREST A Form of Instruction is enclosed for use at the Annual General Meeting.
-The Form of Instruction should be completed and sent together with (if not previously registered with the Company) the power of attorney or other authority (if any) under which it is executed, to Computershare Investor Services PLC, The Pavilions, Bridgwater Road, Bristol, BS99 6ZY so as to be received as soon as possible and, in any event, by no later than 9:00 a.m.
-(UK Time) on 11th May 2015.
+A proxy need not be a Shareholder of the Company. - \\\\ONLY FOR INVESTORS WHO DO NOT HOLD DEPOSITORY INTERESTS THROUGH 2.
+CREST\\\\ A Form of Proxy is enclosed for use at the Annual General Meeting.
+The Form of Proxy should be completed and sent together with (if not previously registered with the Company) the power of attorney or other authority (if any) under which it is executed, to Computershare Investor Services (Bermuda) Limited, c/o The Pavilions, Bridgwater Road, Bristol BS99 6ZY so as to be received as soon as possible and, in any event, not later than 1:00 p.m.
+(UK Time) on 13 May 2016.
+The Form of Proxy may also be returned by fax or email in accordance with the instructions printed on the form.
+Completing and returning a Form of Proxy will not prevent a Shareholder from attending and voting in person at the Annual General Meeting should he or she so wish.
+To have the right to attend and vote at the Annual General Meeting (and also for the purpose of calculating how many votes the Shareholder may cast on a poll), a Shareholder must first have his or her name entered in the Company's register of Shareholders as at the close of business on 13 May 2016.
+Changes to entries in the register after that time shall be disregarded in determining the rights of any Shareholder to attend and vote at the Annual General Meeting. - 3. \\\\ONLY FOR INVESTORS WHO HOLD DEPOSITORY INTERESTS THROUGH CREST\\\\ A Form of Instruction is enclosed for use at the Annual General Meeting.
+The Form of Instruction should be completed and sent together with (if not previously registered with the Company) the power of attorney or other authority (if any) under which it is executed, to Computershare Investor Services PLC, The Pavilions, Bridgwater Road, Bristol, BS99 6ZY so as to be received as soon as possible and, in any event, by no later than 4:00 p.m.
+(UK Time) on 12 May 2016.
 In the case of joint holders of Depository Interests, a Form of Instruction completed by the senior holder will be accepted to the exclusion of a Form of Instruction completed by any of the other joint holders.
 For this purpose seniority is determined by the order in which the names stand in the register of Depository Interests in respect of the joint holding.
 Depository Interest Holders wishing to attend the Annual General Meeting should contact the Depository at Computershare Investor Services PLC, The Pavilions, Bridgwater Road, Bristol, BS99 6ZY.